KPSS2017/Technological-Innovation-Resource-Allocation-and-Growth-Extended-Data/README.md

 ## Data

+The version released on August 9, 2020 is the latest data that updates and adds data for the second half of 2019.

 We provide two data sets constructed from the paper here:

 - **KPSS_2019_public.csv**: Patent level panel data from 1926 to 2019